 The vision for Upper House—the Foundation’s unique multi-experiential space in the heart of campus—dates back at least 15 years to conversations Steve & Laurel had with University, community, and pastoral leaders.
-Throughout his many years in Madison, Steve has highly valued faith-based dialogue, and has lent his support to a number of important initiatives, including serving on the steering committee for the Lubar Institute for the Study of Abrahamic Religions, as well as funding a trilogy of courses for UW–Madison on early Christian literature, the Pauline Epistles, and the Gospels.
+Throughout his many years in Madison, Steve has highly valued faith-based and interreligious dialogue and has lent his support to a number of important initiatives, including serving on the steering committee for the Lubar Institute for the Study of Abrahamic Religions.
+He also funded a trilogy of courses for UW–Madison on early Christian literature, the Pauline Epistles, and the Gospels.
 By creating Upper House, the Stephen & Laurel Brown Foundation offers a place for Christian faith exploration and education.
-In service to students, faculty/staff, marketplace professionals and the Madison community, Upper House seeks to challenge the mind, inspire the heart, and drive positive action for the sake of the Gospel.
+In service to students, faculty/staff, clergy, ministry leaders, marketplace professionals and the Madison community, Upper House seeks to challenge the mind, cultivate the heart, and inspire positive action for the sake of the Gospel.